Join this study to help us better understand and treat chemotherapy-related heart damage

 What is involved?

 If you are interested in participating, you will need to complete a screening visit to determine if you qualify for this study.
-This appointment will occur at the Baker Specialist Clinics (Melbourne or Hoppers Crossing) and will involve a cardiac ultrasound of your heart (echocardiogram).
+This appointment will occur at the Baker Specialist Clinics (Melbourne or Hoppers Crossing) or the Menzies Institute for Medical Research (Hobart) and will involve a cardiac ultrasound of your heart (echocardiogram).
 Based on the assessment we will determine your eligibility to continue in the REDEEM study.

 There will be 4 visits involved over a 12-month period.
 Each session will take approximately 2–3 hours.
 Testing will include: